DesperatePeter/starsector-advanced-weapon-control/README.md

 If you don't like having to set up your ships firing modes during (simulated) combat, there is also a dialog interface available.
 Simply press the "J"-Key while on the campaign map, and the interface will guide you through configuring your firing modes.
-Unfortunately, I **can't directly interface with the ship refit screen**, so this is the best I can do.
+Unfortunately, I **can't directly interface with the ship refit screen**, which would be much better, so this is the best I can do.

 ### Loadouts ###